What are Riverside Estates and Appleseed Court?

 Riverside Estates and Appleseed Court are unique volunteer-led initiatives to address the lack of affordable housing in the town and county of Antigonish.
 They are innovative models for housing in small, rural communities which combine the resources of government, local municipalities and local supporters to create low-cost housing that is energy-efficient, and provides tenants with a chance to reduce their heating costs, grow their own food in community gardens, and together build a strong neighbourhood.

-Why is Riverside Estates needed?
+Why are Riverside Estates and Appleseed Court needed?

 Families and individuals living on modest means deserve safe, good quality housing they can afford, but finding that housing has long been a major challenge for these community members.
 No new public housing apartments have built in the Antigonish area since 1996.
 According to the Eastern Mainland Housing Authority, as of August 2016, the waiting list for housing in the town and county stands at 247, which includes single mothers and their children, seniors and people living with disabilities.
 The competition for low-cost housing between university students and people living on low incomes means those who are most vulnerable end up in precarious living situations which are often unsafe and/or poorly located with no security of tenure.

 Does affordable housing really make a difference?

 Research shows that when there is affordable housing families can save money to meet important needs and/or plan for the future.
 They can free up resources for better quality food and other basic needs.
 Secure housing promotes increased mental and physical health and gives residents a sense of independence, identity and pride.
 It improves educational outcomes for youth and has a positive effect on surrounding property values when it is well-designed and maintained.